lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-In the search script context, the list of requested attributes will be available as `options.attributesToGet` parameter, which is an array of Strings.
+In the search script context, the list of requested attributes will be available as the `options.attributesToGet` parameter, which is an array of Strings.

 For example: